mldbai/mldb/container_files/public_html/doc/builtin/sql/SelectExpression.md

 ## Filtering duplicated rows based on an expression

-It is possible to filter out rows based on the value of an expression using the `DISTINCT` ON optional clause.
-The syntax is as follow:
+It is possible to filter out rows based on the value of an expression using the `DISTINCT ON` optional clause.
+The syntax is as follows:

 ```
 SELECT DISTINCT ON (<value-expr>) <value-expr>, <value-expr>, [...]
 FROM <from-expression> ORDER BY <order-by-expr>